-- any proposed offset measures where avoidance and other mitigation measures will not adequately address effects on environmental values, including the identified MNES; - assessment of cumulative impacts with other existing and proposed developments in the region (including other approved and proposed roads and pipelines); - documentation of the process and results of the consultation undertaken by the proponent during the preparation of the EES, including the issues raised by stakeholders or the public and the proponent's responses to these issues, in the context of the EES studies and the associated consideration of mitigation measures; - evaluation of the implications for the project and feasible alternatives from the implementation of legislation and policy; - evaluation against the principles and objectives of ecologically sustainable development; and - conclusions on the significance of impacts on local, regional, state and federal matters.
+- any proposed offset measures where avoidance and other mitigation measures will not adequately address effects on environmental values, including the identified MNES; - assessment of cumulative impacts with other existing and proposed developments in the region; - documentation of the process and results of the consultation undertaken by the proponent during the preparation of the EES, including the issues raised by stakeholders or the public and the proponent's responses to these issues, in the context of the EES studies and the associated consideration of mitigation measures; - evaluation of the implications for the project and feasible alternatives from the implementation of legislation and policy; - evaluation against the principles and objectives of ecologically sustainable development; and - conclusions on the significance of impacts on local, regional, state and federal matters.

-The EES also needs to include an outline of a program for community consultation, stakeholder engagement and communications proposed for implementation during the construction and operation of the project, including opportunities for local stakeholders to engage with the proponent to seek responses to issues that might arise during project implementation.
+The EES should also include an outline of a program for community consultation, stakeholder engagement and communications proposed for implementation during the construction and operation of the project, including opportunities for local stakeholders to engage with the proponent to seek responses to issues that might arise during project implementation.

-The proponent may choose to prepare a website with interactive functionality to provide an alternative form of access to EES information, which may compliment the conventional EES chapters and technical documents.
+The proponent may choose to prepare a website with interactive functionality to provide an alternative form of access to EES information, which may complement the conventional EES chapters and technical documents.
 Such an approach should be discussed with DELWP and should be integrated with the preparation of the EES package, including review by the TRG.

-The proponent must also prepare a concise, graphical-based, non-technical summary document (hard copy A4, no more than 25 pages), for free distribution to interested parties.
-The EES summary document is required to include details of the EES exhibition, public submission process and availability of the EES documentation.
+The proponent must also prepare a concise, graphical-based non-technical summary document (hard copy A4, no more than 25 pages) for free distribution to interested parties.
+The EES summary document should include details of the EES exhibition, public submission process and availability of the EES documentation.